BlockDevsUnited/l-earn/Lessons/English/L_EARN/Polkadot/Substrate/LPS3:Adding_Pallet_To_Your_Substrate_Runtime.md

-# Adding a simple pallet to your substrate runtime
+# Adding a pallet to your substrate runtime

 Reward - 0.2 DOT